OgungbeniOpeoluwa/technicalAssessment/README.md

 2. Enter the file path when prompted:
    - Enter FilePath: log.txt
 3. Enter the keywords (separated by comma):
-   - Enter keywords (separated by comma): INFO ERROR DEBUG
+   - Enter keywords (separated by comma): INFO,ERROR,DEBUG
 4. The program will output the keyword counts:

    - {INFO 3}
    - {ERROR 2}
    - {DEBUG 1}

-5. # Prime Palindrome Finder
+5. ### Prime Palindrome Finder

 To find the first N prime palindromic numbers and calculate their sum: